-If you can, find an organic nail polish (IDK how good they are or where you would even find organic polish, but apparently it is a thing)
+If you can, find an organic nail polish (I don’t know how good they are or where you would even find organic polish, but apparently it is a thing)

-Also, if you’re into gel manis, but sunscreen on your hands up to an hour before you go in.
+Also, if you’re into gel manis, put sunscreen on your hands up to an hour before you go in.
 If they have you wash them, bring it with you to re apply.

 Bottom line: You expose yourself to a lot of chemicals that may have negative effects long term, but there are ways to lessen the damage.

 7 things to know before getting a manicure